- Freetown Police Lieutenant Alan Alves cited for purchasing a boat that had been the subject of Alves' police investigation that the boat was stolen.

 - Rutland DPW Supervisor violated G.L. c.
 268A, sections 19 and 23(b)(2) by hiring his son for a town position that was not publicly posted.

-- Randolph Police Lieutenant Robert Churchill fined $500 for handling a matter as police prosecutor involving an arrest of fellow police officer William Batson's son.
+- Randolph Police Lieutenant Robert Churchill paid a $500 civil penalty for violating section 23(b)(3) by handling a matter as police prosecutor involving an arrest of fellow police officer William Batson's son.

 - A chairman of the board of selectmen found to have violated G.L. c.
 268A, section 23 by trying to fix a speeding ticket given to a friend.